rlautan/recras-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

 = Do you support Gutenberg? =
-Yes, since version `branch gutenberg`!
+Yes, since version 2.2.0!
 Please make sure you use the latest version of the plugin and please report any bugs you encounter.

 = Do you support Visual Composer, Brizy, etc. ? =
 We do not support page builders at this time and have no plans to do so.